 - Cost for group cremation if that’s an option

 - Cost for private cremation if that’s an option

 - Cost for any available keepsakes (if that’s your plan)

 - Ink on paper paw print

 - Cost for a special urn (if you choose to use one of the clinic options)

 - Note whether or not they offer payment plans in the event you have only a portion of the funds saved up before needing to use them

 Once you have your list, the next thing to do is to make sure you have enough money saved up to be able to cover the cost of your choices.
 The most expensive options for euthanasia are typically at-home or in a 24-hour emergency hospital.
 It is a very good idea to have at least enough money saved that you can afford to have your cat euthanized at an emergency hospital.
 Hopefully you won’t find yourself in that position, but if you do, it is best to be prepared.
 Once you have the money saved up for your cat’s final expenses do not spend that money on any other treatment options.
 The point of having this money set aside is to be able to provide humane euthanasia for your cat the moment it becomes necessary.
 If you spend this money on treatments instead you could easily end up needing euthanasia and not being able to afford it.
 There are very few things worse than wanting to help your cat and ease their suffering and not being able to do so.
 Spare yourself and your cat from unnecessary stress and pain by being financially ready to help them.

 Reviewing Your Choices

-Once you have your plan formulated it’s a good idea to review it and make sure you still agree with your choices.
+Once you have your plan formulated it’s a good idea to review it periodically and make sure you still agree with your choices.